-- The storm track density is calculated using an objective cyclone tracking and identification method based on the 850 hPa relative vorticity (Hodges, 1994, 1995).
+- 370 The track density is calculated using an objective cyclone tracking and identification method based on the 850 hPa relative vorticity (Hodges, 1994, 1995).
 The method and data are the same used in Priestley et al. (2020).
 The zonal mean of the model mean track density from 20°W-20°E was taken to get a profile of storm number by latitude.
 Then the RMSE was calculated of the models compared to the profile obtained from ERA5.
-The RMSE was calculated from 25-80°N. - The storm track has been assessed as a large scale feature using an assessment of the characteristic trimodal pattern (Fig 4) calculated as the zonal mean of the seasonal track density between 25N-80N and 20W-20E-25°N-80°N and 20°W-20°E, compared to ERA5 reanalysis data.
-The baseline time period used for this assessment is 1979/80-2013 (as in Priestley et al. (2020))and the model data is compared to ERA5.
+The RMSE was calculated from 25-80°N. - The storm track has been assessed as a large scale feature using an assessment of the characteristic trimodal pattern (Fig 4) calculated as the zonal mean of the seasonal track density between 25°N-80°N and 20°W-20°E, compared to ERA5 reanalysis

-The RMSE of zonal mean track density from 20W-20E-20°W-20°E is used to initially sort the models into categories, while a hard cut off threshold was not applied for each category the data it was helpful to sort the models in < 65th RMSE percentile, 65th-85th and > 85th percentile for RMSE.
-The different model groups were then inspected visually, it was found that although some of the models in the < 65th percentile had some significant biases the models in this group had clearly define peaks in their number of cyclones at the correct latitude and therefore captured the passage of storms across western and central Europe satisfactorily Satisfactorily (Fig. 4a).
+The RMSE of zonal mean track density from 20°W-20°E is used to initially sort the models into categories, while a hard cut off threshold was not applied for each category it was helpful to sort the models in < 65th RMSE percentile, 65th- 85th and > 85th percentile for RMSE.
+The different model groups were then inspected visually, it was found that although some of the models in the < 65th percentile had some significant biases the models in this group had clearly define peaks in their number of cyclones at the correct latitude and therefore captured the passage of storms across western and central Europe 'Satisfactorily' (Fig. 4a).
 This was not found to be the case for the models in the 65th - 85th RMSE percentile where there was a lack of a northern peak, this indicates a zonal bias in these models, which is a characteristic bias in GCMs (Fig. 4b).
-These models were classed as unsatisfactory 'Unsatisfactory' although the errors were not large enough on visual inspection to class them as Inadequate 'Inadequate', with the exception of MIROC-ES2L.
+These models were classed as 'Unsatisfactory' although the errors were not large enough on visual inspection to class them as 'Inadequate', with the exception of MIROC-ES2L.

 Models with >85th percentile RMSE failed to capture the tri-modal pattern, and had large biases in the number of cyclones at each of the peaks (Fig. 4c).
 In particular there was a lack of northern peak and an amplification of the errors in this group, with a large zonal bias in the track density.
-These models were considered unable to represent this feature and were flagged as <a href="InadequateInadequ
+These models were considered unable to represent this feature and were flagged as 'Inadequate'.
+Examples of individual models for each of the groups are shown in Figure 4d-f.
+The RMSE values for each of the models in the multi-model ensemble are also shown in Fig. 1.

-435 3.3 Weighting for performance against global trends and model independence with the climWIP method
+3.3 Weighting for performance against global trends and model independence with the climWIP method